Nurse with child

-This is confusing enough in itself, but since two thirds of the text - as mentioned - was taken from Des Dodes Dantz, where the humans speak first, this was bound to go wrong a number of times, viz. the empress and the canon.
+This is confusing enough in itself, but since two thirds of the text - as mentioned - was taken from Des Dodes Dantz, where the humans speak first, this was bound to go wrong a number of times, viz. the empress, the canon and the knight.
 The missing Death-with-arrow has presented great challenges to the printer who had to get along with only 3 pictures of Death (in order to see why, you must make your own dance of death).
-And then there's the puzzling remark about the bread that is up.

 This confusing structure has also given the translator of Copenhagen's Dance of Death the impression that the dance ended with the journeyman.
 In Des Dodes Dantz as well as in Dodendantz the young man tells about his many drunken binges, but fortunately the dance ends on a pious note with a prayer from the wetnurse.
 In contrast, the Danish translator thought that the nurse came before the journeyman, and since it was impossible to end the didactic tekst with a talk about pubs, the journeyman's speech was rewritten, so he only complains about being ill: »I am so sick, I cannot walk, Help me God, who is capable of everything«.